MerrySean/Personalexercises/README.md

 Project Three
 - This is a login page.
-- You can login using the credentials you've entered on Project two
+- You can login using the credentials you've entered on Project two (Aint working yet)

 TO create database